 *ANNOUNCEMENT: Upcoming Talks*

-Over the past two decades Carol Ann Morris's photographs have not only appeared in most of her husband Skip Morris's 18 fly-fishing and -tying books but on the covers and interior pages of such magazines as Gray's Sporting Journal and Fly Fishing and Tying Journal.
+Over the past two decades Carol Ann Morris's photographs have not only appeared in most of her husband Skip Morris's 18 fly-fishing and -tying books but on the covers and interior pages of such magazines as Gray's Sporting Journal, Fly Fishing and Tying Journal, and Yale Angler's Journal.
 Carol speaks across the US at fly clubs and fly-fishing shows.

 It seems fly fishers want to record their biggest and most beautiful fish, the fascinating rivers and lakes and beaches they fish and explored—the very heart of their beloved sport—with a camera.
-Carol teaches them how to make their photos crisp and vivid, balanced and expressive.
+Carol teaches them about design, specifically how to use color, composition, and light to create compelling photographs.
 She demonstrates and explains the Rule of Thirds, effective use of light, the Magic Hour, UFOs (Unidentified Foreign Objects), how to photograph fish, and many other straightforward concepts anyone can use to improve their photographs.
 Also, Carol will show various failed photos and explain what caused the problems.

 Fly tying and fly fishing are equal parts fun, art, information, and fascination.
 Whatever tips and lessons Skip has learned at the vise or by the stream, you'll find them here.